Harini-Munusamy/Data-exploration-and-Visualization/README.md

 # Data-exploration-and-Visualization
-Exercises on data exploration and visualization on python
+Exercises on data exploration and visualization using python